ITensor/website/docs/cppv3/classes/indexset.md

   Set the tags of the indices in this IndexSet to be exactly those in the TagSet `tsnew`.

-  Optionally, only set the tags of the listed indices, or indices with the matching tags.
+  Optionally, only modify the tags of the listed indices, or indices with the matching tags, as described at the top of the section.

 * `.noTags(...)`